 4: Promote digestion

 There is a reason why some people eat ginger to calm their stomachs.
 Ginger has been shown to stimulate the work of digestive juices to encourage food to move from the stomach to the small intestine, reducing bloating and gas buildup in the intestines.
 It may be especially effective for indigestion.
+There is no doubt about it, ginger good for digestion.

 The active ingredient in ginger stimulates digestion and absorption, boosts muscle activity in the gastrointestinal tract, and relieves constipation and gas buildup.
 Gingerol and ginger sulfonic acid in ginger root accelerates gastric emptying and reduce gas swelling.